sid-1207/OnlineExamPortal/README.md

  Dynamic Timer (HH:MM:SS) provided while the test is going on

-* UI made using Tkinter
+* UI is made using Tkinter
-* Data of Students and Marks scored handled using MySQL
+* Data of Students and Marks scored are handled using MySQL